sjcomeau43543/HappinessReport/README.md

 For your Milestone you should have completed your data acquisition, or at least have a significant sample of your data.
 You must have your data structures in place.
 For example, if you plan to collect 1000 data records, but only have 200, that’s fine.
 If you are missing one of two datasets you want to use you will lose points, since you have to have the whole structure.

 You must have a working visualization prototype.
-You must not have all your views up and running, and it must not be completely interactive, but the direction and the content must be clear.
+You may not have all your views up and running, and it may not be completely interactive, but the direction and the content must be clear.

 Final Project Materials
 ---